DivLoic/xke-ratatouille/README.md

 ### Dead Letter Queue
 Scroll down the interface and switch on the Elasticsearch connector.
 This connector send messages from the `dlq-food-error` topic to a Elasticsearch index.
-Then you can visualise theme in Kibana.
+Then you can visualise them in Kibana.
 ![Record generator](docs/kibana.png)

 All corrupted messages in dinner flow end with `414554`.